smnishko/PySOMVis/README.md

 </br>

 # SOMStreamVis approach
-SOMStreamVis approach helps to explore dynamic pattern in data streams.
+SOMStreamVis approach helps to explore dynamic pattern with trained map.
 The example represents weather forecast, it includes **5 features** of different temperature, pressure and wind speed values over **35 years** (taken from the https://power.larc.nasa.gov/data-access-viewer/).</br>
 The features are following:
 <ul>
   <li>RH2M - Relative Humidity at 2 Meters (%)</li>